telerik/reporting-docs/getting-started/installation/cdn-assets.md

 ## Current Recommendation

-Now, these resources are served also by the Teleik Reporting CDN and we recommend it as a first-choice option.
+Now, these resources are served also by the Telerik Reporting CDN and we recommend it as a first-choice option.
 To serve a resource from the CDN, you can construct the URL as follows:

 `https://reporting.cdn.telerik.com/{{site.buildversion}}/js/*NameOfFile*`